medo64/Render-CRLF/README.md

 Since the extension only renders visible portion of text, it's fast, even for huge documents.

-It fully supports language-specific EOL settings.
+It fully supports language-specific EOL and whitespace settings.

 ## Features